Tax Changes for 2023: What Tax Pros Need to Know

 The IRS recently announced that changes to Form 1099-K requirements will be phased into the tax code, starting with the 2024 tax returns.
 The tax industry anticipates the updated reporting requirements to impact a large volume of individual taxpayers and small business owners.
 The 1099-K implementation phase will allow the agencies to evaluate and enhance operational processes, addressing the concerns of taxpayers and stakeholders more effectively.

 The significant modifications to 1099-K reporting requirements refer to the de minimis threshold for third-party payment networks.
 For tax years 2023 and prior, these networks must issue a Form 1099-K if an individual or business received over $20,000 in gross payments and had more than 200 transactions.
-Starting in 2024, the threshold decreases, requiring 1099-Ks for those with more than $5,000 in gross payments and any number of transactions.
+Starting in 2024, the IRS plans to lower the threshold, requiring 1099-Ks for those with more than $5,000 in gross payments and any number of transactions.

 The reporting of Form 1099-K will vary depending on the nature of the income source.
 For example, clients who report Form 1099-K income on Schedule C can deduct business expenses.
 However, taxpayers receiving a 1099-K for hobby income cannot access business expense deductions.
 Therefore, it is essential to obtain detailed information from clients regarding why they received the 1099-K. Proactively gather information on the tax form’s source and issuer to guide your clients on their tax circumstances and compliance.